adriannasrat/College/Second year/Artificiell intelligens/README.md

 This repository contains all lab assignments and deliverables from the course **Artificial Intelligence (GIK2FB)** at Dalarna University.
 The course covered a wide range of foundational AI techniques: from clustering and classification to pathfinding and reinforcement learning.

-Each lab includes a Jupyter notebook or script, often accompanied by a recorded video presentation explaining the implementation and results.
+Each lab includes a Jupyter notebook or script.

 ---